Warwick Films: The Red Beret

-1955-57 Expansion
+1955–57 expansion

 Warwick's next three films for Columbia were A Prize of Gold, The Cockleshell Heroes and Safari (1956).
-All followed the template of the first three films - action stories with American stars - with the additional element of being shot on location.
+All followed the template of the first three films – action stories with American stars – with the additional element of being shot on location.

 A Prize of Gold (1955) was a thriller starring Richard Widmark and directed by Mark Robson, partly shot in Berlin.

-The Cockleshell Heroes (1955) was a war movie based on Operation Frankton filmed at RM establishments and in Portugal in 1955; the first British independent movie shot in CinemaScope, it starred Trevor Howard and Jose Ferrer, who also directed.
+The Cockleshell Heroes (1955) was a war movie based on Operation Frankton filmed at RM establishments and in Portugal in 1955; the first British independent movie shot in CinemaScope, it starred Trevor Howard and José Ferrer, who also directed.
 It was the first screenwriting credit for Bryan Forbes.
 The movie was very popular in Britain but not in America.

 Safari (1956) was set during the Mau Mau Rebellion, starring Victor Mature and Jennifer Leigh, directed by Terence Young.
 The movie was shot on location in Kenya.
 By this stage Columbia had agreed to finance additional movies from Warwick so it was decided to make Safari back to back with another adventure tale, Odongo (1956), starring MacDonald Carey and Rhonda Fleming, directed by John Gilling.

 In 1956, Warwick negotiated producing nine films in three years for a cost of £6 million for Columbia Pictures.
 Warwick also arranged the shooting of several 30-minute films for television that would advertise Warwick's cinema releases.

 Mature had signed a two-picture deal with Warwick.
 After Safari he made Zarak (1956), a British Empire tale shot in Morocco, directed by Terence Young with Michael Wilding and Anita Ekberg.
 The film was profitable.

 Warwick's first non-action film was a science fiction story, The Gamma People (1956), but it still starred an American (Paul Douglas) and was shot on location (Austria).
 It was the first Warwick film in black and white.